ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:56e0886a08
 ## Exercise 2

-fit our regression models to predict movie revenue.
-We will also print the cross-validated accuracy between the predicted values and true revenue, and determine the more important variables from the random forests regression fit.
-In this exercise, we will use both classifiers to determine whether a movie will be profitable or not.
+In this exercise, we will create two functions that compute a model's score.
+For regression models, we will use the correlation as the score.
+For classification models, we will use accuracy as the score.

 *** =instructions
-- Call an instance of `RandomForestRegressor()` with `max_depth=4` and, `random_state=0`, and assign the output to `forest_regression`.
-- Call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `regression_outcome` with 10 cross-validation folds.
-    - Store the predictions as `linear_regression_predicted` and `forest_regression_predicted`, respectively.
-- Call `pearsonr()` to compare the accuracy of `regression_outcome` and your cross-validated predictions.
-    - Consider: how well do these models perform?
-- Code is provided below to determine which variables appear to be the most important for predicting profitability according to the random forest model.
-    - Consider: which variables are most important?

-- Call an instance of `LogisticRegression()`, and store as `linear_classifier`.
-- Call an instance of `RandomForestClassifier()` with `max_depth=3` and, `random_state=0`, and assign it to `forest_classifier`.
-- Call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `classification_outcome` with 10 cross-validation folds.
-    - Assign these predictions to `linear_regression_predicted` and `forest_regression_predicted`.
-- Call `accuracy_score()` to compare the accuracy of `classification_outcome` to your cross-validated predictions.
-    - Consider: how well do these perform?
-- We provide code below to inspect which variables appear to be the most important for predicting profitability in the random forest model.
-    - Consider: which variables are most important?
+- Define a function called `correlation` with arguments `estimator`, `X`, and `y` that computes the correlation between the outcome `y` and the predictions made from using covariates `X` to fit the model `estimator` to `y`.
+    - To obtain predictions, the function should use the `fit` method from `estimator`, and the `predict` method from the fitted object.
+    - The function should return the first argument from `r2_score` comparing `predictions` and `y`.
+- Define a function called `accuracy` with the same arguments and code, substituting `accuracy_score` for `r2_score`.

 *** =hint
-- This exercise makes heavy use of `sklearn` functions.
+- This exercise makes use of `sklearn` functions.
 Feel free to consult its online documentation for help.

 *** =pre_exercise_code